Other sections in Students :

 There are fantastic opportunities to try out new sports and activities.
 Lancaster University Students' Union (LUSU) have over 170 affiliated societies so there should be something to appeal to everyone.
 Being an active member of a society or club will not only expand your friendship networks, and help you grow in confidence, but will also give you the opportunity to develop your transferable skills.

 Aside from clubs and societies there are many other ways in which to become involved with campus life.
 You can become a tour guide, a mentor or a student representative.
 Also - why not engage with a mentor on LUMS Connect.
-Learn more about how this can benefit you.

 The following is a list of activities previous Lancaster Award students have undertaken for the Campus Activity element: